 So if you are considering presenting a Florida pre-nuptial agreement to your fiance, it is best to do it a sufficient period of time before the wedding .
 That will give the other side sufficient time to contemplate the terms of the prenup and try to negotiate a better deal if they care to.
 It will also allow for the opportunity to secure a lawyer. (it may also be a good idea to give the other side money for a lawyer of their own choosing if they cannot afford one.That will foreclose the argument that they could not get an attorney to help them understand the prenuptial agreement and negotiate on their behalf) Doing all of these things may stop the other side from successfully challenging the validity of the prenup upon divorce.

 Lastly, a prenup can provide that a party waives certain rights that they would otherwise have upon the death of the other party. (those rights may include the elective share, which is the right to receive thirty percent of the estate of the other party, and homestead rights which gives certain rights in the family home upon the death of the other party)

 No matter where you live in Florida Attorney Arnie Gruskin will be happy to discuss with you preparation of and issues pertaining to a Florida prenuptial agreement.
-Call 1-800-NOW DIVORCE for assistance.
+Call 1-800-PRENUPS for assistance.
 Or Click Here to email any questions that you have.